andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 ```

 We've seen before how we can lift a pure function into our applicative
-context using `pure`, so this is just another way of achieving the same thing
+context using `pure` and then just `apply` it, so this is just another way of
-as **map/ap/ap**.
-The difference is that we immediately lift our function
+achieving the same thing as **map/ap/ap**.
+The difference is that we
-into the applicative context, so we can't use `map` (`<$>`) to apply it the
+immediately lift our function into the applicative context, so we can't use
-first time - we have to go straight to `apply` (`<*>`) for the first
+`map` (`<$>`) to apply it the first time - we have to go straight to `apply`
-application, and for all the rest.
+(`<*>`) for the first application, and for all the rest.

-We'll see this pattern again when we talk about applicative validation below.
+We'll see some more concrete uses of these operators below in "applicative
+validation".

 # Applicative "effects"